sumankalia/sumankalia/README.md

 ### Hi there 👋

 😄 I'm Suman Kumar.
 I am a full-stack web developer(specializing in React and Node Applications).
-I have been working in web development after completing my masters in Computer Applications from 2019.
+I have worked in web development since completing my master's in Computer Applications in 2019.

-🔭 I'm currently working with a UK company and a wonderful international team remotely.
-The technologies we are working is MeteorJs on top of React and Node.
+🔭 I'm working remotely with a UK-based company and a wonderful international team.
+The technologies we are working on are MeteorJs on top of React and Node.

-💬 I've a great interest in building great solutions and learn new technologies.
+💬 I'm interested in building great solutions and learning new technologies.

 🔗 [Linkedin](https://www.linkedin.com/in/suman-kumar-078b4140/)
 🔗 [Medium](https://medium.com/@suman.kalia235/)